Spurious Soft Drinks Playing With Human Health - UrduPoint

 Spurious Soft Drinks Playing With Human Health

-The mushrooming growth of substandard and spurious beverages products in the twin cities posing serious threats to the health of people

-ISLAMABAD (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) :The mushrooming growth of substandard and spurious beverages products in the twin cities posing serious threats to the health of people.
+ISLAMABAD, Jul 7 (UrduPoint / Pakistan Point News - 7th Jul, 2019 ) :The mushrooming growth of substandard and spurious beverages products in the twin cities posing serious threats to the health of people.

 When the summer is at its peak, the business of low quality beverages is on the rise, attracting the poor people, particularly the children.